Our Planet, Our Health: partnerships and projects we've funded

 Researchers are informing local partners and policymakers about the best housing for health and sustainability goals.
 Using the models, researchers can also estimate the relative costs and benefits of choosing sustainable healthy housing designs.

-Environmental change: projects
+Climate change: projects

-Long-term impacts of environmental change on health
+Long-term impacts of climate change on health

 Project lead: Professor Elizabeth Frankenberg